kevink2022/blog/content/learning/code_aesthetic.md

 ### [Why You Shouldn't Nest Your Code](https://www.youtube.com/watch?v=CFRhGnuXG-4)
 Highlights how simply limiting the amount you nest your code will force you to write better code.
 ### [Don't Write Comments](https://www.youtube.com/watch?v=Bf7vDBBOBUA)
-In a similar way to nesting, shows how most comments can be eliminated by writing code that [reads like a language].
+In a similar way to nesting, shows how most comments can be eliminated by writing code that [reads like a language](/blog/spoken_vs_programming_languages).
 ### [Dependency Injection, The Best Pattern](https://www.youtube.com/@CodeAesthetic/videos)
 Great visualization and introduction to the many strengths and benefits of dependency injection.